 Ensure you dispose of chicken bones, skewers, meat wrappers and leftovers very carefully as bin raiding can result in a very expensive trip to the vet.
 Also, BBQs can take a long time to cool down when you’ve finished cooking so do not leave your pet unattended in the garden afterwards.
 Tip your coals into a bucket of water rather than on the ground to avoid burnt paws.

 Enjoy the sunshine and have a fun, safe summer with your pets.
-Click here to check out our Summer collection!
+To help keep them cool check out our Beat The Heat collection!